urbanslug/wai-devel/README.md

 See the [wiki].

 ### Issues
-Doesn't autorecompile due to changes in Template Haskell files due to a bug .
+Doesn't autorecompile due to changes in Template Haskell files due to [this bug]:(https://github.com/fpco/ide-backend/issues/313).

 ### Coming next